wktdev/jsfsa-documentation/documentation.md

-## Query stripe user
+## Query Stripe users
 To query a user in the stripe database you use the "create" method.
-This method does not modify the data in stripe, it simply queries it.
+This method does not modify the data in Stripe, it simply queries it.

 ```